 The Tulsequah Chief and Big Bull projects, located 75 kilometres northeast of Juneau, Alaska, were explored by Redfern Resources Ltd. with total expenditures estimated at \$2.7 million.
-A pre-feasibility study on the Tulsequah Chief deposit determined that the deposit oan became a viable mine based on drill-indicated mineable reserves, with 18% dilution, estimated at 6.93 million tonnes grading 1.40% copper, 1.07% lead, 6.42% zinc, 2.40 grams per tonne gold and 93.37 grams per tunge silver.
-The precosed production rate is 2250 tonnes per day.
-Total capital investment, exclusive of permitting, is forecast at \$138 million pre-production with an additional \$27 million over the nine-year life of the mine.
+A pre-feasibility study on the Tulsequah Chief deposit determined that the deposit can become a viable mine based on drill-indicated mineable reserves, with 18% dilution, estimated at 6.93 million tonnes grading 1.40% copper, 1.07% lead, 6.42% zinc, 2.40 grams per tonne gold and 93.37 grams per tonne silver.
+The proposed production rate is 2250 tonnes per day.
+Total capital investment, exclusive of permitting, is forecast at \$138 million pre-production with an additional \$27 million over the 9-year life of the mine.
 The 1993 underground program of fill-in and exploratory drilling, primarily on the main H lens, confirmed the tonnage estimates and increased the overall grade by an estimated 5 to 10%.
 The deposit remains open to depth.
-In additim, Redfern:completed an extensive program of line-cutting and induced polarization surveys over several areas between the Big Bull and Tulsequah Chief sites.
-Two chargeability and resistivity anomalles coincident with mapped zones of intenne alteration were drilled.
+In addition, Redfern completed an extensive program of line-cutting and induced polarization surveys over several areas between the Big Bull and Tulsequah Chief sites.
+Two chargeability and resistivity anomalies coincident with mapped zones of intense alteration were drilled.
 At the Big Bull site, Redfern completed a two-phase drilling program consisting of eleven holes designed to test for mineralization at depth and along strike to the southeast.

 Definition of mineable reserves at Big Bull could add significantly to the viability of the Tulsequah Chief deposits.

-On the Sulphurets (Bruceside) project, owned 60% by Newbawk Gold Mines Ltd. and 40% by Granduc Mines Ltd., more than 3300 metres of surface drilling were completed on the SG, Galena Hill, Shore, Gossan Hill and Maddux zonos at an estimated cost of \$1 million.
+On the Sulphurets (Bruceside) project, owned 60% by Newhawk Gold Mines Ltd. and 40% by Granduc Mines Ltd., more than 3300 metres of surface drilling were completed on the SG, Galena Hill, Shore, Gossan Hill and Maddux zones at an estimated cost of \$1 million.
 Results have confirmed the orientation of ore-bearing structures and provided increased confidence in the zones which are all open along strike and down dip.
 An estimation of a total mineral inventory for all mineralized zones is currently in progress.
-On April 14, 1993 the company received its Mine Development Certificate from the provincial government, based on reserves in the West zone totalling approximately 750 000 tonnes grading 15.4 prams per tonne gold and 678 grams per tonne silver.
-Further underground exploration to test the high-grade R-8 structure below the West zone is planned for 1994 together with continued follow-up in other zones.
+On April 14, 1993 the company received its Mine Development Certificate from the provincial government, based on reserves in the West zone totalling approximately 750 000 tonnes grading 15.4 grams per tonne gold and 678 grams per tonne silver.